sky-shift/skyshift/docs/source/cli/users.rst

 Creating a New Account
 -------------------

-The ``register`` command creates a new account within SkyFlow, associating it with predefined roles.
+The ``register`` command creates a new account within SkyShift, associating it with predefined roles.

 **Usage:**